This section of Ch. 3 will cover the following topics:

 If we the prepositional phrases from the rest of the sentence, it is easy to find the verb and subject:

 (In the rainy season), one (of our windows) leaked (at all four corners).

 All we have left are the words “one” and “leaked.” “one” is the pronoun subject and “leaked” is the verb.

-Subjects and verbs never appear in prepositional phrases.
-This can help writers see and correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
+Identifying prepositional phrases can help writers see and correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
 (More about subjects and verbs in Ch.
 4.)

 To review prepositions, watch this cartoon video:

-Re-type the sentences you used for Ex.
+Go back again to the sentences you used for Ex.
 1 in Ch.
-3.1 again.
+3.1.